-- Is it possible to say what moves Bartleby?
+Is it possible to say what motivates Bartleby?
 Or is he a mystery beyond comprehension?

-- Is Bartleby unique?
-Or are there other “Bartlebys,” who—from whatever cause—become passive and passionless beings with largely negative preferences?
+Is Bartleby unique?
+Or are there other “Bartlebys” in the world?
+In history?
+In literature?, who—from whatever cause—become passive and passionless beings with largely negative preferences?

 WATCH: How does the lawyer respond to Bartleby?
 Does he understand Bartleby?